 We rarely think of Joseph when we speak of Mary and her son, Jesus.
 But Joseph was a very special individual as well.

 Initially, Scripture informs us, “that not wanting to disgrace her, he planned to send her away.”
 He was well aware of the fact that stoning was the legal prescription for what people would think of Mary’s being pregnant without being married.
-If he took Mary to be his wife he could be humiliated or ridiculed by those around him.
+If he took Mary to be his wife, he could be humiliated or ridiculed by those around him.
 But he chose to obey the command of the angel to marry her.
-As a “righteous” man he was also a “merciful” man, a man willing to listen to, hear and obey God.
+As a “righteous” man he was also a “merciful” man, a man willing to listen to, hear from, and obey God.
 Joseph was a man of great character.

 But there is more.
-Not only was he righteous, merciful and obedient to the voice of God, but he was a man who was sensitive and discrete.
-Joseph was open to the voice of God and responded immediately when God spoke to him and protected the reputation and honor of Mary - thereby revealing he was a man of integrity.
+Not only was he righteous, merciful, and obedient to the voice of God, but he was a man who was sensitive and discrete.
+Joseph was open to the voice of God and responded immediately when God spoke to him and protected the reputation and honor of Mary – thereby revealing he was a man of integrity.

 Prayer: Lord, we pray for fathers everywhere who will strive to be like the earthly father of Your Son.
-We ask that You will raise up men of integrity to honor You.
+We ask that You raise up men of integrity to honor You.
 In Jesus’ Name, Amen.

-Scripture for Today: Matthew 1:18-25 Then Joseph her husband, being a just man, and not wanting to make her a public example, was minded to put her away secretly.
+Scripture For Today: Matthew 1:18-25 Then Joseph her husband, being a just man, and not wanting to make her a public example, was minded to put her away secretly.